bonsai-rx/docs/articles/documentation-docfx.md

 ## Publishing to Github Pages

-Once you are satisfied with the website, publish to github pages.
+Once you are satisfied with the website, publish to [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+A Github Actions workflow has already been created, make sure `docs.yml` is in the `.github/workflows` [folder](#repository-organization).

 1) Setup a new branch called `gh-pages` on your fork of the repository.
 2) Go to your repo settings -> `Pages` -> `Build and deployment` - under `Source` select `Deploy from a branch` and make sure `gh-pages` is selected.
-3) Commit your edits and push to the `main` branch of your repo fork.
+3) Commit your edits and push them online.
-4) Under the `Actions` tab of your github repo, trigger the `Build docs` workflow manually with the `Run workflow` button.
+4) Under the `Actions` tab of your github repo, trigger the `Build docs` workflow manually with the `Run workflow` button on the branch you commited your edits to.
 This will build the docs site on the `gh-pages` branch.
 5) Once the `Build docs` workflow has been completed, the `pages-build-deployment` workflow will run and publish your forked repo automatically.
 7) The URL for the site can be found in your `Pages` section of your repo settings.

 ## Version control cleanup
 To keep your online Github repository clean, you can use .gitignore files to ignore files that are generated for documentation that do not need to be version controlled.
 Add each item as a separate line to the appropriate .gitignore file in each location.

 ```
 .
 ├── .bonsai/
-│   └── .gitignore           # Packages, *.exe, *.exe.settings, *exe.old (local environment files regenerated by Setup.cmd)
+│   └── .gitignore           # Packages, *.exe, *.exe.settings, *.exe.old (local environment files regenerated by Setup.cmd)
 └── docs/
     ├── api/
     │   └── .gitignore       # *.yml, .manifest (docfx automatically generated files)